 GED Test Tips: Use Your Time Wisely

-You must complete each section in one sitting, except for the Reasoning Through Language Arts test.
-There, you get a ten-minute break before the Extended Response (also known as the essay).
+You must complete each section in one sitting, except for the Reasoning through Language Arts test.
+There, you get a ten-minute break after the Extended Response (also known as the essay).

-During the test, the computer will keep you constantly aware of the time with a clock in the upper right-hand corner.
+During the test, the computer keeps you constantly aware of the time with a clock in the upper right-hand corner.
 Pay attention to the clock.
 When the test begins, check that time, and be sure to monitor how much time you have left as you work your way through the test.
-Table 4-1 shows you how much time you have for each test.
+The table shows you how much time you have for each test section.

 As you start, quickly scroll through the test and find out how many questions you have to answer.
 Quickly divide the time by the number of questions.
 Doing so can give you a rough idea of how much time to spend on each question.
-For example, on the Mathematical Reasoning section, suppose that you see you have 50 questions to answer.
+For example, on the Mathematical Reasoning test, suppose that you see you have 50 questions to answer.
 You have 115 minutes to complete the test.
 Divide the time by the number of questions to find out how much time you have for each item: 115/50 = 2.3 minutes or 2 minutes and 18 seconds per item.
 As you progress, repeat the calculation to see how you’re doing.
 Remember, too, that you can do questions in any order, except for the RLA Extended Response.
 Do the easiest questions first.
 If you get stuck on a question, leave it and come back to it later, if you have time.
 Keeping to that schedule and answering as many questions as possible are essential.

 Measure the time you have to answer each question without spending more time on timing than answering.
 Group questions together; for example, use the information in the table to calculate how much time you have for each item on each test.
 Multiply the answer by 5 to give you a time slot for any five test items.
 Then try to make sure that you answer each group of five items within the time you’ve calculated.
 Doing so helps you complete all the questions and leaves you several minutes for review.

 Keep calm and don’t panic.
 The time you spend panicking could be better spent answering questions.